Eximchain/abi2oas/README.md

 ```

 ### Config
 The config JSON includes the path to the contract, ethereum options, and swagger options.
+The path to the contract should be relative to the location of the config file.

 ```
 {